sigstore/model-transparency/model_signing/README.md

     --identity myemail@gmail.com
 ```

-For developers signing models, there are 3 identity providers that can
+For developers signing models, there are three identity providers that can
 be used at the moment:

 * Google's provider is `https://accounts.google.com`.